GEOS-EUDR-RepoHub/Metadatabase-geodata/README.md

 - `.csv`
 - `.tsv`
 - `.xlsx`
+- `.zip` (containing all three formats above)

-The datasets are further organized according to the thematic groups listed above.
+The datasets are further named according to the thematic groups listed priorly.
 These files represent the complete versions of each thematic catalog.
 Within the tables, entries may sometimes appear as “NR” or “NA”, where:
 - **NR** indicates “not explicitly reported/not explicated”
 - **NA** indicates “not applicable”.